-When valuing a company as a going concern, there are three main valuation methods used by industry practitioners: (1) DCF analysis, (2) comparable company analysis, and (3) precedent transactions.
+When valuing a company as a going concern, there are three main valuation techniques used by industry practitioners: (1) DCF analysis, (2) comparable company analysis, and (3) precedent transactions.
 These are the most common methods of valuation used in investment banking, equity research, private equity, corporate development, mergers & acquisitions (M&A), leveraged buyouts (LBO), and most areas of finance.

 As shown in the diagram above, when valuing a business or asset, there are three different approaches one can use.
-The Asset Approach calculates the fair market value of individual assets, often including the cost to build or cost to replace.
-The Asset Approach method is useful in valuing real estate, such as commercial property, new construction, or special-use properties.
+The asset approach calculates the fair market value of individual assets, often including the cost to build or cost to replace.
+The asset approach method is useful in valuing real estate, such as commercial property, new construction, or special-use properties.

-Next is the Income Approach, with the discounted cash flow (DCF) being the most common.
+Next is the income approach, with the discounted cash flow (DCF) being the most common.
 A DCF is the most detailed and thorough approach to valuation modeling.

 A DCF analysis is performed by building a financial model in Excel and requires an extensive amount of detail and analysis.
 It is the most detailed of the three approaches and requires the most estimates and assumptions.
 Therefore, the effort required to preparing a DCF model may also often result in the least accurate valuation due to the sheer number of inputs.
 However, a DCF model allows the analyst to forecast value based on different scenarios and even perform a sensitivity analysis.

 For larger businesses, the DCF value is commonly a sum-of-the-parts analysis, where different business units are modeled individually and added together.
-To learn more, see CFI’s DCF model infographic.

 The “comps” valuation method provides an observable value for the business, based on what other comparable companies are currently worth.
 Comps is the most widely used approach, as the multiples are easy to calculate and always current.
 The logic follows that if company X trades at a 10-times P/E ratio, and company Y has earnings of $2.50 per share, company Y’s stock must be worth $25.00 per share (assuming the companies have similar risk and return characteristics).

-Method 3: Precedent Transactions
+Method 3: precedent transactions